YzENT/COMP2042_CW2024/README.md

 - User's controls are now non-hardcoded, and it's stored in a `.properties` file under `<user>\Documents\SkyBattle_20617094`.

 ### New Levels
-- One new level has been added to the game.
+- Two new levels has been added to the game.

 ### Menu/Screens
 - New screens have been introduced to the game to improve the user's experience.